Join a Global Learning Network to Combat Burnout and Increase Joy and Well-Being in the Workforce

 The Institute for Healthcare Improvement's (IHI's) Joy in Work Results-Oriented Learning Network is intended for health care organizations that are looking to boost joy in work, increase staff engagement and productivity, and improve the overall quality of care and experience for staff and patients.
-Beginning online on September 28, 2021, the network is dedicated to organizations willing to learn, test, and implement at-scale strategies to drive meaningful and measurable progress to improve the joy and well-being of their workforce.
+The network is dedicated to organizations willing to learn, test, and implement at-scale strategies to drive meaningful and measurable progress to improve the joy and well-being of their workforce.

 - Partner with forward-thinking organizations who are committed to system-wide

 - Support and coach local leaders to identify, test, and learn from actionable steps that work locally to achieve meaningful and measurable progress

 - Contribute to the body of knowledge around comprehensive, systematic, high-leverage and replicable changes that can be adopted and adapted locally

 The safety and well-being of the IHI community is our main priority.
 Therefore, all IHI professional development programs will be conducted virtually until further notice.